wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

-=== Facebook Open Graph Meta Tags for WordPress ===
+=== Facebook Open Graph, Google+ and Twitter Card Tags ===
 Contributors: webdados, wonderm00n
 Donate link: http://blog.wonderm00n.com/2011/10/14/wordpress-plugin-simple-facebook-open-graph-tags/
-Tags: facebook, open graph, open graph protocol, seo, share, social, meta, schema, google+, g+, google, google plus, image, like, meta, search engine optimization
+Tags: facebook, open graph, open graph protocol, seo, share, social, meta, twitter card, twitter, schema, google+, g+, google, google plus, image, like, meta, search engine optimization
 Requires at least: 3.5
-Tested up to: 3.9
+Tested up to: 4.0.1
-Stable tag: 1.2
+Stable tag: 1.3

-This plugin inserts Facebook Open Graph, Google+/Schema.org and other Meta Tags into your WordPress Website for more efficient sharing results.
+Inserts Facebook Open Graph, Google+/Schema.org, Twitter and other Meta Tags into your WordPress Website for more efficient sharing results.

 == Description ==

 This plugin inserts Facebook Open Graph Tags into your WordPress Blog/Website for more effective and efficient Facebook sharing results.

 It also allows you to add the Meta Description tag and Schema.org Name, Description and Image tags for more effective and efficient Google+ sharing results.

+It also allows you to add the Twitter Card tags for more effective and efficient Twitter sharing results.

 You can also choose to insert the "enclosure" and "media:content" tags to the RSS feeds, so that apps like RSS Graffiti and twitterfeed post the image to Facebook correctly.